 If dark chocolate is too overpowering a flavor for you, or the cake is for children, you may want to look at the options below the recipe for alternatives.

-- 6 ounces dark chocolate (at least 55% cocoa solids; see other options below)
+6 ounces dark chocolate (at least 55 percent cocoa solids)

 Gather the ingredients.